 - Active bacterial infection

-- History of silicone injections in that area
+- History of silicone injections in the treatment area

 - Recent history of laser resurfacing treatment